JonathanSanch/Responsive-Image-Gallery-React-App/README.md

 - React Web Application for an Image Gallery that is responsive to user input.

 ---
-## To view the project and test functionality:
+## To View the Project and Test Functionality:

 - Go to https://replit.com/@JSanc/React-2-Starter